The image above shows our Poppy Seed Pod watch on the right.

 The HM9 Sapphire Vision from MB&F:

-. . . is visually extraordinary as well as being technically impressive, and was made available to the public in four limited editions, with just five pieces each.
+. . . is visually extraordinary as well as being technically impressive, and was made available to the public in four variations with just five pieces each.
 It was made as “a tribute to the extraordinary automotive and aeronautic designs of the 1940s and 50s.
-The result was a case like no other that echoed the epoch’s flowing, aerodynamic lines.
+The result was a case like no other that echoed the epoch’s flowing, aerodynamic lines.“

-They decided to present their amazing and beautiful movement encased in “an outer hull of sapphire crystal and precious metal.”
+They decided to present their amazing and beautiful movement encased in “an outer hull of sapphire crystal and precious metal” (with the use of precious metals relating to the fine jewellery influence on watchmaking).
 An outstanding example of engineering presented as an impressive technical achievement by one of the foremost individuals in watchmaking, as well as being a great example of an aesthetic watch.

 The Xeric Vendetta X Automatic: